 Matthias Herborg (Provincial government perspective)

 Matthias Herborg is the Aquatic Invasive Species Coordinator for BC's Ministry of Environmnent, where he is working to expand the aquatic invasive species program.
 Currently a major focus is the prevention of the introduction of zebra and quagga mussels, but he is also dealing with the introduction of non-native fish.
 He is also involved in a couple of applied research projects looking at prediction, control and detection of aquatic invasive species in BC.
 Matthias completed his PhD on the ecology of the invasive Chinese mitten Crab in Europe, and then moved to Canada to work on Aquatic Invasive Species in the freshwater (Great Lakes) and marine (Nanaimo, BC).
 During his time with DFO at the Pacific Biiological Station, he worked on risk assessments on a number of aquatic invasive species, including perch, northern pike, walleye, large and smallmouth bass for BC.
-Alternate: Val Miller
+Alternate: Dominique Sigg

 Steve O’Hara (Mining perspective)